TC2 has launched virtual play readings during the COVID-19 pandemic.

 The most important question is: What are you going to do?”

 TC Squared has been remiss in not having these conversations sooner, and we apologize for that.
 The reflection we have done internally thus far is only the first step.
-That being said, we are committing to the following immediate action steps:

 We are committed to our mission, to furthering social justice, and to continuing to examine our own operations and our own identity as an anti-racist company.
 We are listening, and welcome any feedback or suggestions you may have.
 Please stay in touch, and stay safe.

 Due to the current COVID-19 novel coronavirus pandemic, all in-person TC Squared events have been canceled, including our Art Salons and the New Play Festival.

 But we’re still making theatre!
 Check out our latest event, Monologues from the PlayLab!